-At the end of the semester there is one summative assessment exercise in the form of a 2-hour exam.
-Students can expect theory and application type questions in this exam.
-The mark obtained in the exam counts 60% towards the final mark.
+At the end of the semester there is one summative assessment exercise in the form of a 24hour exam.
+The mark obtained in the exam counts 50% towards the final mark.
+Please note that we may need to adjust the terms of the summative assessment subject to advise by the Faculty.
+Any changes will however be communicated well in advance.

-Intended specific outcomes: Assessment criteria On successful completion of this course Students will provide evidence that they the students will be able to: are able to use the relevant sources of law, including case law ro: Explain and apply the Bill of Rights and Explain and critically consider the other constitutional constraints in relation significance of the distinction to constitutional matters with between constitutional and nonconsideration of jurisdiction of different constitutional matters courts in constitutional and other matters with reference to case law Distinguish ways of application of the Bill of Rights and apply the Bill of Rights as a constraint on the exercise of public and private power Identifying, applying and critically appraise other constitutional constraints on the exercise of power, including separation of powers and the rule of law Explain and appraise the jurisdiction of the various courts in constitutional matters Explain how constitutional matters are brought before the courts with reference to court rules Explain how a party may join or intervene (as amicus or otherwise) in a constitutional matter before a court with reference to court rules Explain the working of costs orders in constitutional matters with reference to court rules Understand the link between causes of action and remedies in constitutional matters Link causes of action and constitutional remedies Explain and critically analyse the concepts 'appropriate relief' and 'just and equitable' remedies with reference to case law Explain and critically analyse remedies granted in constitutional matters In respect of seminar work - selected topics for individual students A clear exposition and critical analysis of the chosen topic, in writing and oral presentation
+Intended encolific outcomes Accomment aritaria

+Intended specific outcomes: Assessment criteria

+On successful completion of this course Students will provide evidence that they

+the students will be able to: are able to use the relevant sources of

+law, including case law to:

+Explain and apply the Bill of Rights and • Explain and critically consider the

+other constitutional constraints in relation significance of the distinction

+to constitutional matters with between constitutional and nonconsideration of jurisdiction of different constitutional matters

+courts in constitutional and other matters Distinguish ways of application of

+with reference to case law the Bill of Rights and apply the Bill

+of Rights as a constraint on the

+exercise of public and private

+power

+Identifying, applying and critically

+appraise other constitutional

+constraints on the exercise of

+power, including separation of

+powers and the rule of law

+Explain and appraise the

+jurisdiction of the various courts in

+constitutional matters

+Explain how constitutional matters

+are brought before the courts with

+reference to court rules

+Explain how a party may join or

+intervene (as amicus or otherwise)

+in a constitutional matter before a

+court with reference to court rules

+Explain the working of costs

+orders in constitutional matters

+with reference to court rules

+Understand the link between causes of Link causes of action and

+action and remedies in constitutional constitutional remedies

+matters Explain and critically analyse the

+concepts 'appropriate relief' and

+'just and equitable' remedies with

+reference to case law

+Explain and critically analyse

+remedies granted in constitutional

+matters

+In respect of seminar work - selected

+topics for individual students A clear exposition and critical analysis of the chosen topic, in

+writing and oral presentation